demmonico/docker-manager/README.md

 #### Prepare local host environment

-This step required if there are Apache server listened standard port `80` at the host machine.
+This step required if there are `Apache` web server listened standard port `80` at the host machine.
 Otherwise you could go to the [Prepare remote server environment](#prepare-remote-server-environment) section.
 If you have another web server listened port `80` then you have to continue installation manually.

 *Replace `VIRTUAL_HOST_NAME` with real folder name of virtual host for Docker Manager installation.*

-1.1) Creating new virtual host's folder and setting up Apache config
+1.1) Creating new virtual host's folder and setting up `Apache` config

 Do this automatically using [small script](https://github.com/demmonico/bash/blob/master/newsite.sh).